An Economic analogy to Electrodynamics

 Let us consider an opposite situation.
 Reality sector boom is coming onto a place, along the "third dimension".
 A person will respond provided he has business ambition.
 The response will be proportional to the money he owes.
 Once he responds this will give sidewise pushes to the people around him, who might be harbouring academic ambition only, on-setting competition along the direction perpendicular to the person's ambition direction and the profit flow direction.

 Hence we heuristically come down to an equation of economic force, which is exactly the same form as Lorentz force law

 Here, we observe that only competition flows cannot give a man having scarcity, equilibrium but profit flows can.
 This is like Earnshaw's theorem.
 Second part of the statement is like magnetic confinement of charge.
+The same kind of logic in presence of capital leads us to

+Interestingly, the two terms with opposite sign, is the potential source of oscillation for any economy.
+In macroeconomy, we are familiar with observed business cycles.

 Here, we also notice that two twins having the same money, same ambition and subjected to the same competition and profit flows, will feel the same force.
 But depending on their accumulated entrepreneul skills their venture accelerations will be different.
 For example, one will set-up a cyber cafe much earlier than other, if the first one has software and little bit management training whereas the second one does not have that skill set.
 Hence economic inertial mass of a person is reciprocal of the number of his entrepreneul skills.
 We denote from hereon, \begin{itemize} \item economic inertial mass= $M_{e}$ \item Number of skills= $N_{es}$ \end{itemize} The same story will follow for two twin companies or, two twin countries.
 Hence we have the following identification \begin{itemize} \item $M_{e}=\frac{1}{N_{es}}$ \end{itemize}